 3. Do a Facebook Live

-Facebook Lives are great for connecting with your audience in a more casual, personalized way.
+Doing a Facebook Live is a great marketing activity for connecting with your audience in a more casual, personalized way.
 Some ideas for your Facebook Lives:

 - product tutorials